MariaFlyAway/Project1_FYS_STK/README.md

 ## Project Structure
 The project is organized into several directories.

+### `Regression and Resampling Methods Topographical Analysis with Ordinary Least Squares, Ridge and Lasso Regression`
+The report written for this project in pdf-format

 ### `Additional_plots/`
 Contains some additional plots not present in the report.